bradfox2/NumpyNeuralNet/README.md

-# Example Neural Net in Numpy
+# Neural Net in Numpy

 Just for learning.